n8willis/opentype-shaping-documents/opentype-shaping-emoji.md

 	rlig

-An emoji font can implement sequence support through any <abbr>GSUB</abbr> feature lookup.
+An emoji font can implement sequence support through any <abbr title="Glyph Substitution table">GSUB</abbr> feature lookup.

 Basic substitution features a common choice for emoji fonts and should be applied at this stage.
-In particular, <abbr>GSUB</abbr> features that are enabled by default and <abbr>GSUB</abbr> features that cannot be disabled by application-level user interfaces are common choices in which the active font may implement emoji substitutions.
+In particular, <abbr title="Glyph Substitution table">GSUB</abbr> features that are enabled by default and <abbr title="Glyph Substitution table">GSUB</abbr> features that cannot be disabled by application-level user interfaces are common choices in which the active font may implement emoji substitutions.